lrtsuser/LRTS/README.md

 - Average number of failed test classes per failed run: 5

-### Dataset
+#### Dataset

 Go to [this link](https://drive.google.com/file/d/13vnCA0tY2BMY9irfn0nV01bJnST6z4kx/view?usp=sharing) to download the processed LRTS.
 It contains the metadata of the dataset, test results at the test class level, and code change data of each test-suite run.
 We are actively looking for online storage to host the raw version which takes ~100GBs.

-### Artifact
+#### Artifact

-`artifact` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation, and experiment scripts.
+The [`./artifact`](./artifact) folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation, and experiment scripts.
 To run our scripts on the processed dataset above, please refer to the instructions in the `artifact/README.md`.
+They can be used the same way as described in the ["Getting Start"](#getting-start) section above.

 <!-- #### Requirement